Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample11_DynamicClassify.md

 string documentC = string.Empty;

+// Prepare the input of the text analysis operation.
+You can add multiple documents to this list and
+// perform the same operation on all of them simultaneously.
+List<string> batchedDocuments = new()
+{
+    documentA,
+    documentB,
+    documentC
+};

 // Specify the categories that the documents can be classified with.
 List<string> categories = new()
 {